Toyota Matrix: Second generation (E140; 2008)

 Initially rumored by Toyota and auto news media as a Matrix replacement named the Blade, the second generation Matrix was unveiled on October 31, 2007, at the Specialty Equipment Market Association (SEMA) show in Las Vegas, and was first available at dealerships in February 2008, as a 2009 model.
-The Matrix' Vibe sibling was also upgraded, but production of that model ended after 2009 when the entire Pontiac brand was retired.
+The sibling of the Matrix, the Vibe, was also upgraded, but production of that model ended after 2009 when the entire Pontiac brand was retired.

-In the United States, three trim levels (Standard [base], S and XRS) are offered, as well as two inline-four engines: a 1797 cc 2ZR-FE for the base model (chassis code ZRE142) and a 2362 cc 2AZ-FE for the S and XRS trims.
+In the United States, three trim levels (Standard [base], S and XRS) are offered, as well as two inline fours: a 1797 cc 2ZR-FE for the base model (chassis code ZRE142) and a 2362 cc 2AZ-FE for the S and XRS trims.
 The former is offered with either a five-speed manual or four-speed automatic transmission, while the larger engine is equipped with either a manual or automatic five-speed transmission.
 In addition, the S trim can be equipped with a four-speed automatic and all-wheel drive.

 Canadian buyers are offered in four trim levels: a 1.8 L-powered base model, and the XR, XRS and AWD models with a 2.4-liter engine.

-This generation marks it the first time it is sold in Mexico.
+This generation marks the first time the Matrix was sold in Mexico.
 The Matrix comes only in two trim levels to Mexico: Base and XR.

 For the 2011 model year, the Matrix received redesigned exterior and interior elements, including front and rear fascias, wheels and seat fabrics.
 The radio was also changed to allow for Bluetooth capability.